Kinematic Reconstruction of $\Lambda(t)$CDM Models: Conclusion

 The results have shown that the combined dataset (CC+BAO+Pantheon+\&SH0ES) imposes the strongest constraints on the model parameters.
 For the model with a variable cosmological constant, $\Lambda(z)=\Lambda_0+\Lambda_1z$, the results indicate that the parameters $H_0$ and $\Omega_m$ are well determined, with $H_0 = 73.0 \pm 1.0$ km/s/Mpc and $\Omega_m = 0.331 \pm 0.034$, while the additional parameter $\Omega_{\Lambda1}$ remains weakly constrained.

-In the scenario of the general interaction term between the dark sectors, the interaction parameters proved to be weakly constrained, $\mathcal{Q}_0 = 0.1 \pm 5.8$; $\mathcal{Q}_1 = 0.06 \pm 0.67$, with strong degeneracies between $\mathcal{Q}_0$, $\mathcal{Q}_1$, and $\Omega_m$.
-The posterior distributions reveal significant degeneracies among the parameters, resulting in weak bounds for $\mathcal{Q}_0$ and $\mathcal{Q}_1$, as in the linear interaction model $\gQ(z) = \gQ_0 + \gQ_1 z$.
-The constant interaction version produced the most restrictive results, with the parameter $\gQ_0$ centered at zero ($\gQ_0 = -0.1 \pm 5.7$) and low correlation with the other parameters.
-These results reinforce the compatibility of current data with the $\Lambda$CDM model, although they are not sufficient to exclude the possibility of an interaction.
+In the scenario of a general interaction term between the dark sectors with linear redshift dependence, $\gQ(z)=\gQ_0+\gQ_1 z$, the interaction parameters proved to be weakly constrained, with $\gQ_0 = 2.2 \pm 2.7$ and $\gQ_1 = -6.2 \pm 7.6$ at 1$\sigma$ c.l., and there were strong degeneracies between $\gQ_0$, $\gQ_1$, and $\Omega_m$.
+Although the standard cosmological parameters remain reasonably well determined, with $H_0 = 72.8 \pm 1.0$ km/s/Mpc and $\Omega_m = 0.395 \pm 0.084$, the interaction sector remains effectively unconstrained.
+This behaviour indicates that current background data are not sufficient to simultaneously determine both components of a redshift-dependent interaction.

+In contrast, the constant interaction model, $\gQ(z)=\gQ_0$, yields the most restrictive and stable constraints among these interacting scenarios.
+For the full data combination, the interaction parameter is found to be $\gQ_0 = 0.18 \pm 0.7$, centred at zero and exhibiting low correlation with the remaining cosmological parameters, while the standard parameters are tightly constrained at $H_0 = 73.00 \pm 0.98$ km/s/Mpc and $\Omega_m = 0.338 \pm 0.043$.
+These results reinforce the compatibility of the current observational data with the $\Lambda$CDM model, although they are not sufficient to exclude the possibility of a nonzero interaction in the dark sector.

-In order to further constrain the parameters, future work may include CMB data, as given by the Planck collaboration \cite{Planck:2018vyg}.
-In addition, there is the possibility of extending this work with non-parametric methods such as Gaussian Processes \cite{Seikel:2012uu}, allowing for a more model-independent analysis.
-All these possibilities show that model-independent analyses of interactions in the dark sector are a promising field.
+In order to further constrain the interaction parameters and reduce the remaining degeneracies, future work may include cosmic microwave background data, as provided by the Planck collaboration \cite{Planck:2018vyg}.
+In addition, there is the possibility of extending this analysis with non-parametric reconstruction techniques such as Gaussian Processes \cite{Seikel:2012uu}, allowing for a more model-independent investigation of dark sector interactions.
+All these possibilities indicate that model-independent and hybrid approaches to dark sector phenomenology constitute a promising avenue for future research.